open-organization/open-org-leaders-manual/louis-creating-teams-afraid-fail.md

 ### Step one: Define your business goal

-In general, there is no shortage of verbiage for defining business goals; however, as a starting point let's use [Victor Basili's definition](http://www.cs.umd.edu/\~mvz/handouts/gqm.pdf) of a conceptual goal:  A goal is defined for an *object*, for a variety of *reasons*, with respect to various models of *quality*, from various *points of view*, relative to a particular *environment*.
+In general, there is no shortage of verbiage for defining business goals; however, as a starting point let's use Victor Basili's definition of a conceptual goal:  A goal is defined for an *object*, for a variety of *reasons*, with respect to various models of *quality*, from various *points of view*, relative to a particular *environment*.[^goal-question-metric]

 I prefer this definition of a goal, because by analyzing its dimensions you'll end up creating a more clear, more compelling business goal: